 Activity Evidence that supports this approach Challenge number(s) addressed To adapt and improve Curriculum offer that is provided at Woollam Crescent site (£2,000) Science will be added as part of the curriculum at Woollam for KS4 students to close the gap between all three core subjects.
-Students accessing Woollam Crescent site That Reading Thing (TRT) reading intervention will be accessible to all PP students (£500) Non PP students have improved reading ages through completing the TRT intervention.
+Students accessing Woollam Crescent site Accelerated Reader programme (£500) Non PP students have improved reading ages through completing the intervention.
 ALL PP students who have a reading age below 10 years.